 Black youth in St. Paul experience some of the highest levels of poverty and unstable housing, and lowest rates of graduation.
 Traditional non-profit programming, governmental control, and common distribution methods serve to oppress rather than liberate our communities.

-To bring joy and hope to our young people, we hold a free community events focused on art, activism and healing, bringing our community together with food, music, dancing and give-aways.
-We partner with Black and BIPOC vendors and entrepreneurs to invest in our economic development and integrate local healers and organizations like Irreducible Grace.
+To bring joy and hope to our young people, we hold free community events focused on art, activism and healing, bringing our community together with food, music, dancing and give-aways.
+We partner with Black and BIPOC vendors and entrepreneurs to invest in our economic development and integrate local healers and organizations.

 February Community Dinner February 18 | Lutheran Church of the Redeemer